-Natural features Many green and natural features and a network of footpaths allowing
+Natural features Many green and natural features and a network of footpaths allowing the settlement to fit in with its surroundings.

 Distinctive characteristics of The Down

 Height Two storey

 Form Mainly detached or semi-detached cottages with terraces ie intervals.
 The rest of the area is low density with scattered development.
 The Hedges along the roads give a sense of enclosure.